DataDog/hiring-engineers/answers.md

   I started the MongoDB service using `brew services start mongodb-community@4.4` and to make sure that its running I used this command `brew services list`<br>

   ![MongoDB Started](/images/img6.png)

+## Datadog and Database
 Now that I have MongoDB installed on my local machine, I need to install its corresponding Datadog Integration.
 I followed this [official Datadog document](https://docs.datadoghq.com/integrations/mongo/?tab=standalone) for the MongoDB integration.
 I opened the **Mongo Shell** in the terminal using the command `mongo` and created a database with a read-only user.

 ```
-use admin #this created a db with the name admin if it doesn't exist and starts using it
+#This creates a database named admin if it doesn't exist and starts using it
+use admin

 # On MongoDB 3.x or higher, use the createUser command.
 db.createUser({